-Before purchasing a new air conditioner, consider working with a qualified home energy assessor to evaluate other related home performance needs.
+Before purchasing a gas furnace, consider working with a qualified home energy assessor to evaluate other related home performance needs and opportunities.
 This includes:

-- selection of two-speed or variable-speed equipment that can better adapt to significantly reduced heating and cooling loads where insulation and air sealing upgrades are planned. - integration of fresh air into the heating and cooling system to provide ventilation; - integration of high-capture filters in the return duct to more effectively remove particulates from the air you breathe.
+- selection of two-stage or modulating equipment that can better adapt to significantly reduced heating and cooling loads when insulation and air sealing upgrades are planned; - integration of fresh air into the heating and cooling system to to provide ventilation; and - integration of high-capture filters in the return duct to more effectively remove particulates from the air you breathe.

-For more information on air conditioners, please search the Building America Solution Center, basc.pnnl.gov.
+For more information on furnaces, please search the Building America Solution Center, basc.pnnl.gov.